Now Read This! Books that Bring Math to Life

 Book Covers © Houghton Mifflin Harcourt; HarperCollins; Simon & Shuster

-Mary Hynes-Berry is a faculty member at Erikson Institute’s graduate school of early childhood education.
-She is also senior content developer for Erikson’s Early Math Collaborative, in Chicago, Illinois.
+Mary Hynes-Berry, PhD, is a faculty member at Erikson Institute’s graduate school of early childhood education.
+She is also senior content developer for and a founding member of Erikson’s Early Math Collaborative, in Chicago, Illinois.